 Dr. Fatah-Black is lecturer social and economic history at the Institute for History of Leiden University.
 He has published on the history of early modern Atlantic trade, colonial government, slavery and emancipation.

 Head of History, Rijksmuseum, the Netherlands

 Valika Smeulders’ work focuses on heritage, the colonial past, social diversity, representation and new audiences.
 Since 2017, Smeulders has been a curator of history at the Rijksmuseum and, in 2020, she was named Head of History.
-Her and her team are responsible for Slavery, the first exhibition at the Rijksmuseum to examine slavery in the Dutch colonial period
+She and her team are responsible for Slavery, the first exhibition at the Rijksmuseum to examine slavery in the Dutch colonial period

 Founder and Managing Director, EducatieStudio, the Netherlands